 The leaves can also be used to make mosquito repellant spray.
 Pulp several leaves of lemon balm (along with mint if you like), pour into a spray bottle and let sit in a cool, dark place for 1-2 weeks.
 If you are short on time, you can also crush the leaves and rub them directly onto your limbs.

 5. Mint Even if gardening is not your forte, mint is one of the easiest plants to grow.
 It requires minimal care and can be a splendid addition to a summer lemonade.
 The leaves and stems of mint contain a refreshing fragrance that gives off a cooling aroma.
 The strong minty scent it emits when the temperature rises are unpopular among mosquitoes; but if you are bitten by a mosquito, rub the leaves on the bite to soothe the itchy area.
 The smell of mint can also drive away other insects such as ants, cockroaches, etc. It is recommended to plant mint in moist, well-drained soil and areas with part shade.

 6. Basil Known as the “king of spices,” basil’s stems and leaves emit a strong, special aroma.
 This means you do not even have to crush it to repel mosquitoes!
 Simply leave a pot of basils near any windowsill and make sure the soil is kept slightly moist and gets proper sunlight.

 It’s not too late to grow these plants as summer approaches.
-Wave goodbye to bug nets, mosquito coils and commercially available chemical repellent, and switch to these natural repellents that not only liven up your home but also keep these little pests away!
+Wave goodbye to bug nets, mosquito coils, and commercially available chemical repellents, and switch to these natural repellents that not only liven up your home but also keep these little pests away!